dmleach/scroops/README.md

 * Make one code improvement: Move give energy and take energy logic by class out of the creep ancestor
 * Explicitly define the order in which creeps should spawn
 * Explicitly define the order in which creeps should work
-* Creeps should not shove other creeps out of the way until all their move alternatives are examined
 * Creeps that cannot take energy because the spawns and extensions are not full should move to where they'll take energy from when they can
 * Don't spawn a scout for a neighboring room that can't be reached
 * Use PathFinder to find paths